Show transcript Play Pause

 Taking the easy Tour

-Guided tour for adults in easy language
+Guided tour in accessible language for adults

 Participants: max.
 10 people

-Cost: 40 euros plus admission
+Cost: 40 Euros plus admission

-3 accompanying persons free
+up to 3 accompanying persons free

-We explain to you in easy language how the ship's hoist works and why you need a lift for ships.
+We explain to you in plain language how the shiplift works and why you need one.
 You will also find out what life on the canal was like in the past and today.

 What’s special:

-Feel and hear history
+Hear and feel history

-For adults with visual impairment
+For adults with visual impairments

 Duration: 1.5 hours